WHAT IS ROUND DANCING??

 New dancers include those who have never danced before in their lives, dancers who have done other dancing and people of all ages.
 Round dances and round dance clubs have a well-defined system of identifying the skill level needed for particular dances, so each dancer can find their own “comfort zone”.

 Round dancing is good exercise and provides a relatively inexpensive evening’s entertainment and Round Dancers tend to be extremely friendly, sociable, and very helpful people.
 So why not try something new.
 It’s fun, healthy, and relatively inexpensive.
+Susan will quickly having you gliding around the floor.

 Our Round Dance classes are weekly on Wednesday evenings at 6:30 pm.